COVID-19 risks

 [Main text]

-*If you have registered with TabiRegi and do not wish to receive emails, please follow the procedure to change or stop receiving emails from the URL below.
+*If you have registered with TabiRegi and do not wish to receive emails, please follow the steps to change or stop receiving emails from the URL below.

 (Change) https://www.ezairyu.mofa.go.jp/tabireg/simple/auth